Shalimar–Porbandar Superfast Express

 The 12905 / 12906 Shalimar–Porbandar Superfast Express is a Superfast train of Indian Railways, running between in West Bengal and in Gujarat.
 The train is named Aradhana Express by Indian Railway.
 The train is very much important and popular train in the route and connects eastern India to extreme west part of country.
 The train is as important as Jnaneshwari Express.

 It is now run on a biweekly schedule using train numbers 12905 and 12906.

 Coach composition

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has standard ICF Ukrisht rakes with max speed of 110 kmph.
 The train consists of 24 coaches: